cisagov/prescup-challenges/pc4/individual-a/round2-yara-ready-for-this/README.md

 - [T0260](https://niccs.cisa.gov/workforce-development/nice-framework/tasks/t0260) - Analyze identified malicious activity to determine weaknesses exploited, exploitation methods, effects on system and information.
 - [T0310](https://niccs.cisa.gov/workforce-development/nice-framework/tasks/t0310) - Assist in the construction of signatures which can be implemented on cyber defense network tools in response to new or observed threats within the network environment or enclave.

+## IMPORTANT
+This challenge only partially open sourced.
+The files in the [challenge directory](./challenge/) are provided to give you a starting point if you wish to recreate the challenge on your own.
+The files provided will allow you to solve all parts of the challenge except Question 7.
+The full version of the challenge can be played on the hosted site.

+Please follow the instructions in the [challenge directory](./challenge/) to generate additional challenge artifacts.

 ## Background

 Our Windows security team was given an executable of unknown origin reported to be found on a USB drive near one of the maintenance bays on the Mars base.
 We've already started to analyze the application, but need your help to confirm our results.